movementlabsxyz/MIP/MIP/mip-58/README.md

 # MIP-58: Trusted-Relayer focused Bridge Design

-- **Description**: Proposes a simplified bridge design to address inefficiencies, security risks, and high costs in the current implementation.
+- **Description**: Proposes a bridge design that capitalizes on the trust-assumption on the relayer, reduces the number of messages, and potentially cost.
 - **Authors**: [Primata](mailto:primata@movementlabs.xyz)
 - **Desiderata**: [MD-21](../MD/md-21)